Edgar Jopson: Return to the UG

-On November 1979, Jopson left for Mindanao where he was assigned to study life on the island so as to better understand how the UG can operate more efficiently on the island after failing to do so years prior.
+In November 1979, Jopson left for Mindanao where he was assigned to study life on the island so as to better understand how the UG can operate more efficiently on the island after failing to do so years prior.
 What came out of it was a 200-page document that chronicled every possible facet of life in Mindanao from its terrain to its history, even including companies and kingpins that dominated the island.

 Jopson returned to Luzon in July 1980 to attend the 8th plenum of the Party’s Central Committee in Bicol, which lasted three months.
 They discussed the plans of the UG now that they have gotten stronger across the country eight years after the proclamation of Martial Law.
 Afterwards Jopson returned to Mindanao together with his cadres.
 This time, he lived with the guerrillas and participated in their training.
 The arrangements underscored Jopson’s distinct placement in the Mindanao Party leadership as he was the only one with no military background.

 Jopson returned to Manila in June 1981, but decided to come back soon after by November because of a raid in Mindanao that killed Magtanggol Roque and led to the capture of Benjamin de Vera, two top party leaders.
 Ed decided to extend his stay in Mindanao a few weeks past his arranged departure (in December) to aid a cadre with personal problems she was facing.